SHAHAL-K/ilab/README.md

 If the invoice was posted
 4/10/25, 6:26 AM
 2
-This is custom documentation.
-For more information, please visit SAP Help Portal.
 When it was last verified
 If the invoice contains items with unclarified errors or vendor errors If the invoice is scheduled for background verification